What are the DOT Medical Disqualifications for CDL Drivers?

 The Department of Transportation prohibits those diagnosed with epilepsy or with a history of seizures from obtaining a Commercial Driving License, although they do try to take it case by case.
 If a driver were to lose consciousness while on the road, they would lose control of the vehicle, threatening the lives of themselves and others.
 Epilepsy is a CDL medical disqualification and some states even prohibit people from driving for leisure if they have a history of seizures.

 Diabetes may also be a disqualification for CDL license, but the medical condition is not an immediate disqualification.
 Just like the cases with epileptic drivers, most CDL applications from diabetics are investigated as an individual case.
 Diabetics can procure a license, given they pass certain exams and receive the proper certifications.
 Among a few other requirements, the driver must have a “stable insulin regimen and properly controlled insulin-treated diabetes mellitus.”

 There are other medical disqualifications for CDL drivers that include Meniere’s disease, oxygen therapy, and certain mental illnesses.
-But at the end of the day, they are put in place for the safety of the driver and others on the road.
+But at the end of the day, DOT disqualifying medical conditions are put in place for the safety of the driver and others on the road.
 The standards that need to be met to get your CDL are not unreasonable, considering how demanding this profession is.
 Fortunately, even if truck driving isn’t for you, there are still a lot of options for career and life paths for people who are disabled or otherwise at a disadvantage.